 An internationally recognised estuaries and wetlands expert specialising in field, laboratory and numerical modelling studies related to estuarine dynamics and wetland hydrology.

-Jamie is currently undertaking his PhD at WRL, having previously been a Project Engineer at WRL for over 6 years.
-He holds a Bachelor of Engineering degree in Civil Engineering (First Class Honours) and a Masters in Engineering Science from UNSW Australia.
+Jamie is a Project Engineer at WRL, and is currently undertaking a PhD on biophysical linkages in estuaries.
+He holds a Bachelor of Engineering degree in Civil Engineering (First Class Honours) and a Masters in Engineering Science from UNSW Sydney.
 He was born and raised in the Manning Valley, where his family operates a fourth generation oyster farming business on the Manning River.

 - 2015: Winner Green Globe Awards - Big Swamp Recovery: Evidence Supporting Innovation